 The pump is at the heart of every pond fountain, so it’s well worth spending some time thinking about what you need here.
 The most important consideration is the flow rate of the pump, which is typically measured in gallons per hour (gph).
 Flow rates can vary a lot – from less than 400 gph for the Eco-Worthy solar fountain to 10,000 gph for the Fawn Lake Fountains model.

 You can estimate what flow rate you need according to how much water is in your pond.
-As a rule of thumb, all of the water in your pond should circulate through the fountain at least once per hour, and potentially more often if you have fish living in your pond.
+As a rule of thumb, all of the water in your pond should circulate through the fountain at least once per hour, and potentially more often if you have pond fish.
 So, if you have a 500-gallon pond, you’ll want to get a fountain with a flow rate of at least 500 gph.

 The majority of pond fountains today are made of plastic.
 It’s not only good at sealing out water from the electronics, but it holds up very well and won’t allow algae or other pond scum to grow on it easily.
 Better yet, plastic is entirely safe for fish and most plastics used in pond fountains is designed not to leach chemicals into your water.